Queen Elizabeth II Fast Facts

 Grandchildren: By Prince Charles and Princess Diana: Prince William and Prince Henry (called Harry); By Princess Anne and Mark Phillips: Peter Phillips and Zara Phillips; By Prince Andrew and Sarah Ferguson: Princess Beatrice and Princess Eugenie; By Prince Edward and Sophie Rhys-Jones: Lady Louise Windsor and James Windsor, Viscount Severn

-Great-Grandchildren: By Zara Phillips Tindall: Mia; By Prince William: George Alexander Louis and Charlotte Elizabeth Diana; By Peter Phillips: Savannah and Isla
+Great-Grandchildren: By Zara Phillips Tindall: Mia Grace and Lena Elizabeth; By Prince William: George Alexander Louis, Charlotte Elizabeth Diana and Louis Arthur Charles; By Peter Phillips: Savannah and Isla

 Other Facts: